Towards ab initio Realizations of Collins' Conjecture

-A reasonable choice of $\eta$ is one that recovers, in each fragment, the correct ONs of the frontier orbitals participating in the molecular bond.
-For example, in single-bond breaking, the NOONs corresponding to the HOMO and LUMO made accessible through the total $\eta \mathrm{MP2}$ ODM should equate closely to 1.
-For a stretched system, the $\eta \mathrm{MP2}$ ODM that gives qualitatively correct NOONs should be superior to the restricted (R) MP2 ODM which can yield negative occupations, violating the positive-definite character of an $N$-representable density matrix.\cite{Ho1998a} In principle, selecting a value of $\eta$ that guides the density towards the correct electronic structure can be automated.
+A reasonable choice of $\eta$ is one that recovers the correct ONs of the frontier orbitals participating in the molecular bond.
+For example, in single-bond breaking, the NOONs corresponding to the HOMO and LUMO should equate closely to 1.
+For a stretched system, the $\eta \mathrm{MP2}$ ODM that gives qualitatively correct NOONs should be superior to the restricted (R)MP2 ODM which can yield negative occupations, violating the positive-definite character of an $N$-representable density matrix.\cite{Ho1998a} In principle, selecting a value of $\eta$ that guides the density towards the correct electronic structure can be automated whilst retaining a modest fifth-order scaling bottleneck step macro-iterated to the desired precision in $\eta$.
 This is conceptually satisfying as it categorizes $\eta \mathrm{MP2}$ closer to what is expected of an \textit{ab initio} method capable of properly tuning the density corrections afforded by a basic pair correlation theory.
 This feature is juxtaposed to methods such as i-DMFT or TAO-DFT that rely on fitting to higher-level theories or quantities extraneous to finite molecular quantum systems such as chemical potential or temperature for mimicking a correlated ODM.

 An especially interesting attribute of our of $\eta$ parameterization is that finding $\eta$ in the limit where the most important contribution to the correlation energy is static ensures by Eq.~\ref{Collins} that $-\eta$S essentially accounts for missing static correlation components that are normalized away from the $\eta$MP2 energy.
 The Collins' parameterization allows us to add some semblance of the ill-behaved correlation back into our renormalized MP2 to obtain $\eta$MP2$-\eta S$.
-This is fundamentally different from typical regularized MP2 methods that simply eliminate problematic correlation contributions without any attempt to account for what was discarded.\cite{StuHea13,LeeHea18,SheLoiRet21,KelTsaReu22,CovTew23} While the extent of regularization (and thus the amount of dynamical correlation) is tuned to obtain the correct electronic structure of the system, the entropy serves as a way to reintroduce static correlation that is usually eliminated by other approaches.
+This is fundamentally different from typical regularized MP2 methods that simply eliminate problematic correlation contributions without any attempt to account for what was discarded.\cite{StuHea13,LeeHea18,SheLoiRet21,KelTsaReu22,CovTew23} While the extent of regularization is tuned to obtain the correct electronic structure of the system, the entropy reintroduces static correlation that is usually eliminated by other approaches.

 Finally, we note that we merely use Collins' conjecture as a guidepost and there is no mathematical reason to impose the burden of tuning the ODM and modulating the static correlation energy onto a single parameter, $\eta$.
 Much like RDMFT, which uses separate parameters for accomplishing F-D smearing and scaling the resultant entropy, we will also consider a second parameter $\gamma=\alpha\eta$, where $\alpha$ is a linear scaling parameter that we determine by best-fit to the bond dissociation and total energies for stretched bonds as described below.\cite{Gibney2022,Gibney2023,Gibney2024} This results in a total energy $E=E_{\eta\text{MP2}}-\gamma S_{\text{Jaynes}}$, where $\eta$ is tuned to optimize the ODM and resultant entropy and $\gamma$ modulates the static correlation energy.